caracal-pipeline/caracal-docs/sphinx/manual/configfile/index.rst

 Workers can be executed more than once in a single run of Caracal.
 This could be useful, for example, if a user wants to flag the data both before and after cross-calibration.
-To indicate a repeated run of a worker the worker name must be followed by "__N" in the configuration file (N > 1; note the double underscore).
+To indicate a new run of a worker the worker name must be followed by "__<suffix>" in the configuration file (note the double underscore).
+The first run of a worker can also have a "__<suffix>" but does not have to.
 In the example above, the flag worker must thus appear twice in the configuration file::

-   flag:
+   flag__beforecrosscal:
      enable: true
      parameter_1: value_1A
      ...

    [other workers]

-   flag__2:
+   flag__aftercrosscal:
      enable: true
      parameter_1: value_1B
      ...